6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Most blog images are around 500 to 800 pixels wide, depending on the size of the content area in the blog’s theme.

-If you upload a larger image, WordPress will automatically resize it to fit within your blog post area — it won’t overlap onto your sidebar or other areas of your blog, so you might think there’s no problem.
+If you upload a larger image, WordPress will automatically resize it to fit within your blog post area — it won’t overlap with your sidebar or other areas of your blog, so you might think there’s no problem.

 You can resize your image using free software such as Paint.NET.
 You can also resize batches of images online using tools like Bulk Resize Photos.